AlabamaASRL/asset_asrl/doc/tutorials/NewInterface.rst

 Delta-III and Shuttle tutorials we emphasized the importance of defining problems in non-dimensional units.
 This is typically done by defining a set of base length, mass, and time units and then redefining all constants and boundary conditions in this new unit system.
 This is easy enough for simple problems like the Delta-III, but quickly becomes cumbersome for more complex scenarios.
-For that we reason, we have added interfaces to phase and optimal control problem that will handle this non-dimensionalization behind the scenes and allow users to specify their problem in traditional units.
-To use this interface, the user must enable auto-scaling and declare the canonical units associated with each ODE input variables for a phase.
-As shown below for the Delta-III example, we can specify the units using phase.setUnits by passing a single vector with the same dimensions as the ODE's input vector, or if we defined names for our components, we can assign them by name.
+For that we reason, we have added interfaces to :code:`phase` and :code:`OptimalControlProblem` that will handle this non-dimensionalization behind the scenes and allow users to specify their problem in traditional units.
+To use this interface, the user must enable auto scaling and declare the canonical units associated with each ODE input variable for a phase.
+As shown below for the Delta-III example, we can specify the units using code:`phase.setUnits` by passing a single vector with the same dimensions as the ODE's input vector, or if we defined names for our components, we can assign them by name.

 .. code:: python